dssg/triage/docs/sources/experiments/architecture.md

 ### ModelEvaluator

-Generates evaluation metrics for a given model and matrix.
+Generates evaluation metrics for a given model and matrix over the entire matrix and for any subsets.

 **Input**

 - `scoring` in experiment config
 - array of predictions
 - the [MatrixStore](#matrix-store) and model_id that the predictions were generated from
+- the subset to be evaluated (or `None` for the whole matrix)

 **Output**

-- A row in the database for each evaluation metric.
+- A row in the database for each evaluation metric for each subset.
 The table they are stored in depends on which type of matrix it is (e.g. `test_results.evaluations` or `train_results.evaluations`).

 ### Individual Importance Calculator